Research group Tilman Schirmer

 How bacterial proteins disrupt signaling pathways in the host cells

 Certain bacteria inject proteins into the host cell in order to alter cell function to their advantage.
-We are working with a newly discovered class of these so-called effector proteins that disable specific host proteins in a targeted manner by attachment of the small molecule AMP.
+We are working on a newly discovered class of these so-called effector proteins that disable specific host proteins in a targeted manner by attachment of the small molecule AMP.
 Interestingly, the bacteria protect themselves from the action of these toxic proteins by producing an antitoxin.
 Structures show how this works and give new ideas how one could inactivate effector proteins within the host cell.